 Best Time to Visit Malbork Castle

-The easiest way to get to the castle is by train.
 The train takes at most 55 minutes to get to Malbork Castle from Gdansk.
 However, your choice of train determines the travel time.
-Some of the options include
+Some of the options include:

 High Season (April to September) 9:00 am – 8:00 pm